scg-unibe-ch/ese2018-team7/README.md

 SQLite is in the public domain.

 ## Licensing
-This work is licesed under the [MIT License](https://spdx.org/licenses/MIT.html).
+This work is licensed under the [MIT License](https://spdx.org/licenses/MIT.html).